valory-xyz/open-autonomy/docs/quick_start.md

 # Quick Start

-The purpose of this quick start is to get you up and running as quickly as possible.
+The purpose of this quick start is to get you up and running with the `open-autonomy` framework for agent service development as quickly as possible.

 1. Setup the environment
 ```